SZL · LLM Router sovereign-first · public status

 Where requests can land

-Live provider posture, ordered by tier.
-Sovereign providers are SZL-owned; everything else is an explicitly-marked hosted fallback.
+Configuration inventory, ordered by tier.
+Sovereign providers are SZL-owned; everything else is an explicitly marked hosted fallback.
+Reachability is shown only when measured.

 What the router guarantees